gvwilson/thirdbit/src/fiction/iffy/index.md

 "What the hell is *she* doing here?"
 Wales growled.

-"She needed a ride,"
-Doctor Johel replied calmly.
-"And I thought the Australians would be more welcoming if I showed up with a gift."
+"I thought the Australians would be more welcoming if I showed up with a gift," Doctor Johel replied calmly.
+"And I thought *you* might be more reasonable if I had a stick as well as a carrot."

+"Still waiting for the carrot,"
+Wales muttered.

 The doctor and three Marines came over to the *Guinevere* an hour later in a sleek little runabout that looked like a lethal miniature of the *Bengal*.
-As the Marines began setting up a tent on the *Guinevere*'s stern, she stared at one of them.
+As the Marines began setting up a tent on the *Guinevere*'s stern, Iffy stared at one of them.
 It couldn't be.

-Doctor Johel saw the expression on Iffy's face.
+Doctor Johel saw the expression on her face.
 "Ah, yes," she purred.
 "I believe you two know each other."
 She beckoned the Marine forward.

 "Honesty?"
-Iffy somehow managed to say.
+Iffy managed to say.

 The Marine flipped der visor up.
 "Hello Iffy."